wacncontent/CustomizeTool/removeCommentOutput/articles/vs-azure-tools-resource-groups-deployment-projects-create-deploy.md

 1. Paste the files into the Templates folder in your new Azure SDK 2.6 or later Resource Group project.

-1. If you're also deploying a web application with your template, you’ll need to create a reference from the new Azure SDK 2.6 or later Resource Group project to your Web Application.
+1. If you're also deploying a web site with your template, you'll need to create a reference from the new Azure SDK 2.6 or later Resource Group project to your web site.

     1. On the context menu of the **References** node of your new Azure SDK 2.6 or later Resource Group project in Solution Explorer, choose **Add Reference**.

-    1. Select the box next to your Web Application in the list of projects and then choose the **OK** button.
+    1. Select the box next to your web site in the list of projects and then choose the **OK** button.

 1. On the context menu of the References node of your new Azure SDK 2.6 or later Resource Group project in Solution Explorer, choose Add Reference.

-1. Select the box next to your Web Application in the list of projects and then choose the OK button.
+1. Select the box next to your web site in the list of projects and then choose the OK button.

 1. Rename all occurrences of the parameters *dropLocation* and *dropLocationSasToken* to *_artifactsLocation* and *_artifactsLocationSasToken*.

-1. If you don’t plan to use them, you can delete the empty template and parameter files that were automatically added to the Azure SDK 2.6 or later project when you created it
+1. If you don't plan to use them, you can delete the empty template and parameter files that were automatically added to the Azure SDK 2.6 or later project when you created it

     1. Delete the file DeployTemplate.json.

     1. Delete the file DeploymentTemplate.param.dev.json.

-1. If you have made changes to the Publish-AzureResourceGroup.ps1 script in the Azure SDK 2.5 project, you’ll need to move those changes to the Deploy-AzureResourceGroup.ps1 script in the Azure SDK 2.6 or later project.
+1. If you have made changes to the Publish-AzureResourceGroup.ps1 script in the Azure SDK 2.5 project, you'll need to move those changes to the Deploy-AzureResourceGroup.ps1 script in the Azure SDK 2.6 or later project.

     Now you can deploy your template using the deployment command in the Azure SDK 2.6 or later Azure Resource Group project and take advantage of the new features for editing templates in Azure SDK 2.6.
 Once you have the 2.6 or later project working to your satisfaction, you can remove the Azure SDK 2.5 project from your solution.